mvolkmann/blog/src/terminal-tips.md

 ## Avoid Accidents

+A deadline is looming and you are working as fast as possible to meet it.
+Your fingers are a blur as you crank out shell commands in a terminal.
+But you're human and mistakes can creep in.
+Did you mean to copy over or delete that existing file?
+And has your backup process run since the last time that file that just disappeared was modified?

-The `cp` (copy), `mv` (move), and `rm` (remove) commands can result in loss of data if a file is accidentally replaced or removed.
+The `cp` (copy), `mv` (move), and `rm` (remove) commands can result in loss of data if a file is accidentally replaced or deleted.
-To avoid this, define the following aliases that shadow those commands with a version that prompts for permission before overwriting or deleting a file.
+To avoid this, define the following aliases in your shell configuration file (such as `~/.zshrc`) that shadow those commands with aliases that prompt for permission before overwriting or deleting a file.
+This gives you a chance to consider whether you really want to carry out a non-reversible action.

 ```bash
 # Ask for confirmation before overwriting or deleting files.